By Mark Connelly

 Remember, you're not expected to be strong in every competency, but it helps to keep an open mind about developing new strengths and building on those you've got.

-Leave your thoughts below and keep in touch by visiting our Facebook Page and clicking 'Like' to join the community.
+Keep in touch by visiting our Facebook Page and clicking 'Like' to join the community.